markmikkelsen/Gannet/README.md

 ### Setup

-Open the _Set Path_ dialog box from the MATLAB menu (or run the command `pathtool` in the Command Window), click _Add with Subfolders_, find the _Gannet3.1-master_ folder and then select it.
+Open the _Set Path_ dialog box from the MATLAB menu (or run the command `pathtool` in the Command Window), click _Add with Subfolders_, find the _Gannet-main_ folder and then select it.
 When done, press _Save_ to permanently save the Gannet folder to MATLAB's default search path.

 SPM12 can be installed in the same manner after it has been downloaded from the SPM website.

-It is highly recommended that you only add the main SPM12 folder (_spm12_) to your search path instead of including all the subfolders.
-This prevents potential function conflicts.
+__It is highly recommended that you only add the main SPM12 folder (_spm12_) to your search path instead of including all the subfolders.
+This prevents potential function conflicts.__

 ## Compatibility

-Gannet is currently being developed in MATLAB R2019b in macOS 10.15 Catalina.
+Gannet is currently being developed in MATLAB R2020b in macOS 10.15 Catalina.
 While reasonable effort is made to ensure legacy and cross-OS compatibility, an error-free user experience is not guaranteed.

 ## Supported file formats